-LSDM students please note sections 2.2 and 4 do not apply to you under the validation partnership agreement between the University and LSDM.
+LSDM students: Please note that paragraphs 2.2 and 4 do not apply to you under the validation partnership agreement between the University and LSDM.

-Please also contact aso@norwichuni.ac.uk if you have any questions about the Norwich University of the Arts appeals process and where it is applicable to students of LSDM.
+Contact aso@norwichuni.ac.uk if you have any questions about the Norwich University of the Arts appeals process and where it applies to students of LSDM.